 “Don’t get my hopes up.”

 I attacked the pile of paperwork sitting on my desk while awaiting the Army’s pleasure.
-I could see my desktop again just after noon.
+I found my desktop again just afternoon.
 Some days I wished I was back on the job sites full-time.

 “ ... and up here is where our senior engineers hide,” I heard Sanjay say as he walked back into my area.
 Geez, how many times have I heard him tell that joke?
 I rose from my desk and turned to greet the Army officers.